therealschwartz/tesla-model-y-checklist/README.md

 - [ ] Inspect every glass and make sure there are no scratches or cracks already.
 - [ ] Inspect paint on the outside and the door jams, ensure panel corners do not have chips
 - [ ] Check for damage to black rocker panels
+- [ ] Check to ensure panel under car is bolted securely to bottom of car and won't fall off during driving

 ## Interior